mercush/genlm-control/docs/performance.md

 )
 ```

-This creates a new potential that is a wrapper ([`MultiProcPotential`](../reference/genlm_control/potential/multi_proc)) around the original potential.
+This creates a new potential that is a wrapper ([`MultiProcPotential`][genlm.control.potential.multi_proc]) around the original potential.
 The wrapper asynchronously distributes requests across multiple processes (in a non-blocking manner).
 This allows you to scale your computations across multiple cores without changing your code structure.

 ### Requirements